qmk/qmk_firmware/docs/cli_commands.md

   -p PRINT, --print PRINT
                         For each matched target, print the value of the supplied info.json key.
 May be passed multiple times.
   -f FILTER, --filter FILTER
                         Filter the list of keyboards based on their info.json data.
-Accepts the formats key=value, function(key), or function(key)=value, eg. 'features.rgblight=true'.
-Valid functions are 'exists', 'absent' and 'length'.
+Accepts the formats key=value, function(key), or function(key,value), eg. 'features.rgblight=true'.
+Valid functions are 'absent', 'contains', 'exists' and 'length'.
 May be passed multiple times; all filters need to match.
 Value may include wildcards such as '*' and '?'.
 ```

 ## `qmk console`